gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

                 yield grandchild_node
 ```

-For very large graphs with many vertices and many colors, search can <i>still</i> be intractable for a computer to solve, even with locality constraints.
+For very large graphs with many vertices and many colors, search can _still_ be intractable for a computer to solve, even with locality constraints.
 Despite this combinatorial explosion, humans are able to solve large puzzles fairly quickly with a mix of visual intuition and very shallow backtracking.
 This performance gap between very fast computers and very intuitive humans informs our next approach -- maybe we can train a deep learning system to intuit which partial solutions are the most promising.

 ## Deep learning approach